tashajeske/Numerical-Analysis/Software Manual/PolyInterp.md

 **Input:**  Two vectors x and y representing the data set are inputs to the function and a point at which to iterpolate of type double.

-**Output:**  The outpute is a double which represents the value of the function evaluated at the given point.
+**Output:**  The output is a double which represents the value of the function evaluated at the given point.

 **Example:**